Jamesscn/music-tools/README.md

   - This struct also calculates the frequency of the note.
 - The audio module contains a wavetable oscillator which allows one to play certain frequencies or notes as sine waves.
   - Currently only sine waves are supported.

-## Things that will be implemented in the future:

-- Getting intervals between notes
-- Getting scales
+- The scale module can make the following scales:
   - Chromatic scales
   - Diatonic scales
+    - Scales for the seven modes
   - Pentatonic scales
+  - A few other scales

+## Things that will be implemented in the future:

+- Getting intervals between notes
 - Create a struct for triads
   - Major, minor, sus2, sus4, diminished and augmented
   - Allow one to add a seventh note on top